-- I. manage our risks associated with regard to third-party distribution and expand our product offerings; - II. increase our brand recognition by effectively implementing our multi-channel strategy alongside our network of retail relationships without compromising our premium customer experience; - III. increase customer engagement with our digital platforms; - IV. leverage our investments in our human capital and operational infrastructure to drive traffic and customer acquisition; - V. expand and diversify our wholesale channel and accelerate partnerships with digital pure play retailers; and - VI. enter into distribution and other strategic arrangements with potential distributors of our products in order to better influence customer experience with better cost efficiency.
+- I. manage our risks associated with regard to third-party distribution and expand our product offerings; - II. increase our brand recognition by effectively implementing our multi-channel strategy alongside our network of retail relationships without compromising our premium customer experience; - III. increase customer engagement with our digital platforms; - IV. leverage our investments in our human capital and operational infrastructure to drive traffic and customer acquisition; - V. expand and diversify our wholesale channel, accelerate partnerships with digital pure play retailers, and expand our owned retail stores; and - VI. enter into distribution and other strategic arrangements with potential distributors of our products in order to better influence customer experience with better cost efficiency.